 The current Board of Directors, with 9 members, was appointed by the Ordinary Shareholder's Meeting held on 23 April 2018 for the financial years 2018-2020; its mandate will expire upon the approval of the latter year's financial statement.
+Mr Pittatore has been confirmed Board member by the Ordinary Shareholders' Meeting held on 18 April 2019 and his mandate will expire together with the other Board members' mandate.

 The current Board of Statutory Auditors, with 3 effective statutory auditor and 2 alternate auditors, was appointed by the Ordinary Shareholder's Meeting held on 27 April 2018 for the financial years 2017-2018-2019; its mandate will expire upon the approval of the latter year's financial statement.